 Yard Sale -

-The Mathews County-wide Yard Sale is May 30 from 8am to 4pm.
+Join us at the Mathews County-wide Yard Sale May 30 from 8am to 4pm.
 Stop by our museum to see what's for sale.
 Also, if you have items to donate for the sale, contact us as 804-725-4444.

 Season begins in April, Fri. & Sat.
 10am-2pm.
 Volunteers needed!